byronthecoder/Get_Phase_Tools/readme.md

 **imfF**: frequencies of extracted IMFs.
 **filteredidx**: indexes of IMFs composing the filtered signal.
 **noiseStd**: standard deviation of the estimated noise (sum of the random components).

+## Copyright

+this code is licensed under the GNU-GPL.
+If you use it, you have to refer to the companion paper avialable here: https://doi.org/10.1101/2023.11.01.564135